clusterlink-net/clusterlink/docs/installation.md

     Note: This step needs to be done only once per fabric.
 3) Create certificates and a deployment file for the cluster (e.g., peer1):

-        $PROJECT_DIR/bin/cl-adm create peer --name peer1 --namespace default
+        $PROJECT_DIR/bin/cl-adm create peer-cert --name peer1 --namespace default

     Note: By default, the images are pulled from ghcr.io/clusterlink-net.
 To change the container registry, you can use the ```--container-registry``` flag.
     This step needs to be performed for every K8s cluster.

 4) Apply ClusterLink deployment:

         kubectl apply -f $DEPLOY_DIR/peer1/k8s.yaml

 5) Verify that all components (cl-controlplane, cl-dataplane, gwctl) are set up and ready.

         kubectl rollout status deployment cl-controlplane
         kubectl rollout status deployment cl-dataplane
         kubectl wait --for=condition=ready pod -l app=gwctl

     Expected output:

         deployment "cl-controlplane" successfully rolled out
         deployment "cl-dataplane" successfully rolled out
         pod/gwctl condition met

 ## 2. Expose the ClusterLink deployment to a public IP

 Create a public IP for accessing the ClusterLink gateway.
 * For a testing environment (e.g., KIND), create a K8s nodeport service:
 ```
 echo "